aws-samples/aws-genai-rfpassistant/README.md

 ### Retrieval Augmented Generation (RAG) Engines
 This section describes the RAG engines that house and return stored data for use with Generative AI.
 Additionally this section includes resources deployed to support data ingestion and processing for RAG.

-#### Amazon Aurora PostgreSQL
-- RAG Workspaces: If option is enabled, users can create PostgreSQL w/ pgvector data stores for Retrieval Augmented Generation (RAG) workspaces.
-[Optional]
-  - Note: This is not enabled by default, user must choose to enable this during pre-deployment configuration.
 #### Amazon OpenSearch Serverless Service
 - RAG Workspaces: If option is enabled, users can create OpenSearch Serverless Collections for Retrieval Augmented Generation (RAG) workspaces.
-[Optional]
-  - Note: This is not enabled by default, user must choose to enable this during pre-deployment configuration.
-#### Amazon Kendra
-- RAG Workspaces: If option is enabled, users can create Kendra data stores for Retrieval Augmented Generation (RAG) workspaces.
 [Optional]
   - Note: This is not enabled by default, user must choose to enable this during pre-deployment configuration.

 #### Amazon Simple Storage Service (S3)
 - File Uploads Bucket: Files uploaded into a RAG workspaces [Required]
 - Processing Bucket: Bucket to house files being processed for a RAG workspace [Required]